-Due to the extensive nature of assessment, CAC's membership includes broad representation comprising faculty from various disciplines, classified staff, students, and the Dean of Academic Support & Learning Technologies.
-Ideally, one member of CAC is also on Academic Senate and another on Committee on Instruction (COI).
+Due to the extensive nature of assessment, CAC's membership includes broad representation comprising of faculty from various disciplines, classified staff, students, and the Dean of Academic Support & Learning Technologies.
+Ideally, one member of CAC is also on Academic Senate and another on Curriculum Committee.
 Meets monthly.